Particular/Workshop/exercises/02 - Publish-Subscribe.md

 ## Exercise 02.2 - Handle the `OrderSubmittedEvent`

 In this exercise you'll handle the `OrderSubmittedEvent` by logging the information in the `OrderSubmittedHandler` class in `Divergent.Shipping` project and in the `OrderSubmittedHandler` class in `Divergent.Sales` project.
-Then we'll extend handler implementation in the `Divergent.Finance` project in order to process the payment by using provided `GetAmount()` method and `ReliablePaymentClient` class.
+Then we'll extend the handler implementation in the `Divergent.Finance` project in order to process the payment by using the provided `GetAmount()` method and `ReliablePaymentClient` class.

 **1)** Have a look at the `OrderSubmittedHandler` class in the `Divergent.Shipping` project.

 **2)** The `OrderSubmittedHandler` should process the `OrderSubmittedEvent` published by `Divergent.Sales`.
-In order to handle it implement the `IHandleMessages<OrderSubmittedEvent>` interface in the `OrderSubmittedHandler` class.
+In order to handle this event it implements the `IHandleMessages<OrderSubmittedEvent>` interface in the `OrderSubmittedHandler` class.

-**3)** In the `App.config` file in the `Divergent.Shipping` project add a new configuration section called `UnicastBusConfig` and specify `MessageEndpointMappings` for the assembly containing `OrderSubmittedEvent` event.
-The information provided in the mapping is used by NServiceBus internally to send subscription request from the subscriber to the publisher.
+**3)** In the `App.config` file in the `Divergent.Shipping` project, add a new configuration section called `UnicastBusConfig` and specify `MessageEndpointMappings` for the assembly containing `OrderSubmittedEvent` event.
+The route information provided in the mapping is used by NServiceBus internally to send subscription requests from the subscriber to the publisher.

 ```
 <configSections>